 We understand that the use of face masks by clinical staff can be challenging for patients who are deaf or hearing impaired.
 Where possible, clear masks will be used by clinical staff to communicate with these patients, or alternative communication techniques employed such as the use of visual aids like writing things down, speech to text apps, and sign language.

 We believe that these measures for staff and patients will help to reduce the risk of transmission of COVID-19 in Salisbury District Hospital.
-Patient and staff safety continue to be our number one priority
+Patient and staff safety continues to be our number one priority.